-February 6, 2024 Health and Service Delivery in a Digital Environment
+February 4, 2025 Health and Service Delivery

 Health and Service Delivery in a Digital Environment

 - What are the new technological solutions supporting health care? - How are medical devices and apps regulated? - Should we be afraid of technology?
 Is big data and artificial intelligence a threat to individual privacy? - How does the blockchain impact the health-care industry?